 What other tangible reminders of its early days does the West Side retain?
 Well, there are the streets named after men who helped develop Arlington Heights.
 In addition to McCart Street in the Hi Mount section the West Side has Sanguinet, Mattison, Byers, Clarke, Bunting, and Modlin streets.
 And Belle Place and Virginia Place were named for Bunting’s daughters.

 Right about now I hear you say, “Hold your horses, Hometown.
 There is no McCart Street on the West Side.
 There is a McCart Avenue on the South Side.
 What gives?”

 Glad you asked.
 Robert Lee McCart, like most Cowtown land barons, did not confine himself to one part of town.
 Although most of his land was on the West Side, he bought and sold where the buying and selling were good.
 By 1909 he and Andrew T. Byers had developed an area on the South Side just south of Paschal High School: Byers & McCart addition.

 McCart Avenue bisects that addition.
 (Byers also helped develop Hi Mount and financed construction of Byers Opera House, which became the Palace Theater.)

 The city of Fort Worth’s annexation of Arlington Heights and several other suburbs in 1922 resulted in dozens of duplications of street names in the expanded Fort Worth.
 Arlington Heights had a McCart Street in Hi Mount.
-But Fort Worth already had a McCart Street on the South Side.
+But Fort Worth already had a McCart Avenue on the South Side.
 So, in Arlington Heights, McCart Street became part of Belle Place.